 Lawrence Kazak, Ph.D.
 (University of Cambridge) – Assistant Professor (2018-present)

-Lawrence completed his Ph.D. at the University of Cambridge in the lab of Ian J. Holt.
-He conducted postdoctoral work at the Dana-Farber Cancer Institute and Harvard Medical School, in the lab of Bruce M. Spiegelman.
-Lawrence has dedicated his research career towards understanding the biology of mitochondria.
-He is endlessly fascinated by their diversity.
+Lawrence is a Canada Research Chair in Mitochondrial Energetics in Health and Disease.
+He completed his Ph.D. with Ian J. Holt at the University of Cambridge, MRC Mitochondrial Biology Unit in 2013.
+Lawrence moved to the Dana-Farber Cancer Institute and Harvard Medical School, where he worked in the lab of Bruce M. Spiegelman, focusing on identifying novel molecular determinants of energy metabolism in adipose tissue.
+Lawrence joined McGill University in 2018.
 His research has been supported by the Canadian Institutes of Health Research (CIHR) and by the National Institutes of Health.
-He is a Canada Research Chair in Mitochondrial Energetics in Health and Disease.
 His lab is currently supported by the Canadian Institutes of Health Research.

 Bozena Samborska, MS.c.
 (University of Guelph) – Research Assistant (2018-present)